KatherineMichel/digital-commonplace/README.md

 https://developers.google.com/style/
 https://developers.google.com/tech-writing
 https://developers.google.com/tech-writing/one

+https://twitter.com/random_forests/status/1319996755992248320 | Josh Gordon on Twitter: "What's the difference between a tutorial and a guide on https://t.co/BsLdHu4PY2?
+Tutorial = end-to-end example Guide = book chapter The line has blurred a bit with Jupyter Notebooks (many guides have complete code, too)." / Twitter

 http://www.paulgraham.com/talk.html | Write Like You Talk
 https://twitter.com/techgirl1908/status/1291059727447687168 | Angie Jones on Twitter: "My technical writing course has been one of the most valuable parts of my CS education.
 I use that way more than anything I learned in Calculus or Data Structures. https://t.co/wS5J2zGjvS" / Twitter